GUNNER2K/Sign_Language_Translator/README.md

-# Sign-Language-Translator
+# Sign-Language-Translator(Final Year Project for Btech in Computer Science Engineering with specialization in AI and ML)

-Sign Language Translator app for the American Sign Language (ASL) standards.
-This is the final year Bachelor's project.
-This project aims to convert hand sign language into meaningful letters in real time through camera feed to provide seamless communication.
+Sign Language Translator app for the American Sign Language (ASL) standards. **This is the final year Bachelor's project worth 20 CP**.
+This project aims to convert hand sign language into meaningful letters in real time through camera feed to provide seamless communication. **While the project is almost complete , there are further changes that needs to be made before writing the research paper**
 <br> Project contributors :
  - **Satyaki Bhattacharjee** (ML/DL model making and creating the Prediction Pipeline)
  - **Krish Sharma** ( Integration of Model with the app internface )